The G-spot exists. Cut the pedantic semantics.

 The nub that we call the clitoris, the glans, is just the tip of the iceberg; to stimulate what’s known as the G-spot is to stimulate the clitoris from a different angle.
 Nevertheless, that doesn’t change that it’s an erogenous zone for many vagina-owners.

-Proponents of the G-spot never fucking claim that it’s its own organ.
-Yet, most of the arguments about it not existing basically try to tackle that straw man.
+Proponents of the G-spot never fucking claim that it’s a standalone organ.
+Most of the arguments about it not existing try to tackle that straw man.

 What confounds the topic is that scientists aren’t sure what to call it.

 Some claim that calling it a “spot” implies a precisely located magic button.
 The erogenous zone is there, but it’s not anything magical or universal.
 This is true.

 However, there’s so much variation among anatomies that hardly anything in sexuality is universal.
 It’s not in the same place in every vagina.
 The G-spot’s depth varies.
 It’s not a magic button for everybody, but rather another option you can seek out and experiment with for pleasurable sensations.
 As with any other sensitive area, it’s pronounced and demystified when you do find it.

 To praise the G-spot isn’t necessarily claiming that it is a universal key to orgasm.